embedded-graphics/embedded-graphics/tinytga/README.md

 If [embedded-graphics] is not used in the target application, the raw image data can be accessed with the `pixels` method on
-`RawTga`  The returned iterator produces a `u32` for each pixel value.
+`RawTga`.
+The returned iterator produces a `u32` for each pixel value.

 ```rust
 use embedded_graphics::{prelude::*, pixelcolor::Rgb888};